 Unusual Options Activity Insight: Clover Health Investments

-Shares of Clover Health Investments (NASDAQ:CLOV) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $9.3.
+Clover Health Investments (NASDAQ:CLOV) shares experienced unusual options activity on Monday.
+The stock price moved up to $10.51 following the option alert.

 - Trade Type: CALL